 - Concept; Francesco Pace

 - Production: Tellurico Design Lab - O. K. Foundry Co.

 - Years; 2021

 - Crafts; Carving Wood + Cast Iron

-- Produced exclusively for Emma Scully Gallery
+- Commissioned Exclusively for Emma Scully Gallery NYC

 - OBJECT -

 - EXHIBITION VIEW -